Spalonic/Pastel/README.md

-# Pastel Website for the Artist Pastel
+# Website for the Artist Pastel